Saturation/Brightness Visualizer

 What does the grid show?

-The grid shows all combinations of saturation (x-axis) and lightness (y-axis) for the selected hue.
+The grid shows all combinations of saturation on the x-axis and lightness on the y-axis for the selected hue.
 Clicking a point selects that combination.

 Is my data sent to a server?

-No. All visualization happens in your browser.
+No. The saturation brightness visualizer runs locally in your browser.
 Nothing is transmitted.

 What formats are shown?